jackmschroeder/Election-Analytics/Posts/narrative.md

 If pollsters got the same things wrong in 2020 that they did in 2016, both years’ polling error should be correlated.
 Before calculating that value, though, it’s worth discussing what exactly polling error means.

 There are a variety of ways to measure polling error, but I’ll use the one Silver (2018) focuses on: difference between actual margin and poll margin.
 This definition assumes the stability of a two-party race, which wasn’t entirely true in 2016, but still useful for my purposes.
 An alternative, comparing polling point estimates with actual results, suffers because polling includes undecided voters, who eventually have to make a choice at the ballot box.
-As the graph from my final model shows, while the number of undecided voters in polls decreases before election day, they still exist and could distort this alternative measure.
-That’s why I’ll stick with Silver (2018)’s definition of polling error.
+As the graph below from my final model shows, almost a tenth of respondents report being undecided right before Election Day.
+That’s why I’ll stick with Silver (2018)’s definition of polling error, even though it is susceptible to third parties and undecided voters exogenously coalescing toward a particular candidate.

 ![Undecided Voters](../Plots/undecided.png)

-The correlation I got was 0.65: positive but not that strong.
+The correlation I got between the errors was 0.65: positive but not that strong.
 Still, there may be something here, so I attempted to map these correlations out.
 In the visualization below, states are green if absolute polling error was not consistently above 3 points, yellow if absolute polling error in both elections exceeded 3 points, and red if that error was greater than 6 points in both elections.

 ![Correlated Error Map](../Plots/error_cor.png)

 This gives more information than the simple correlation estimate, but the insights are very nuanced.
 The polls are currently under fire from many for badly predicting Florida in 2020, but it is a green state because the polling error was manageable in 2016.
 For our purposes, though, we’re only concerned with states that polls consistently missed in both elections.

 21 states are in this green zone.
 17 are in the yellow zone, which means polls were off by more than 3 points in both elections.
 This is reason to worry, but the focus should be on the 13 red states that saw consistent misses of over 6 points.
+These numbers add up to 51 because they include the District of Columbia.

-The red states - ones where pollsters didn’t seem to learn from 2016 - are heavily red and geographically consolidated away from the coasts.
-While safe blue states (CA, NJ, etc.) are mostly green, these states are Republican strongholds.
+The red-error states - ones where pollsters didn’t seem to learn from 2016 - are heavily Republican-red and geographically consolidated away from the coasts.
+While safe blue states (CA, NJ, etc.) are mostly green, these states are conservative strongholds.
 Could pollsters be failing to fully gauge Trump support in Trump country?
 This map isn’t indicative by itself - some deep red states like Kansas and Louisiana are green - but it lends support to the take.
+Pollsters are failing to adapt in certain states.

 What do these maps look like historically?
 There were *28 green states* between 2012-16 and *35* between 2008-12.
 Between 2004 and 2008 (both wildly different elections), there were **45 green states**.

 This could be a separate phenomenon from pollsters failing to learn from the previous election.
-Maybe green states are exogenously decreasing because error wobbles from election to election.
-The next section will test that theory.
+It could be that as polarization increases, pollsters spend less effort on safe states.
+Or maybe green states are exogenously decreasing because error wobbles more from election to election.
+The next section will test the latter theory.

 #### Regression Significance